ComNets-Bremen/Python-Course/README.md

 correction version!
 The support for Python 2 ends in January 2020, c.f. https://www.python.org/dev/peps/pep-0373/.

+For Linux, Windows, MacOS, Anaconda is a good option to install Python including all dependencies: https://www.anaconda.com

+Alternatively, you can also use the classic installation methods:

 * Linux: Preferably use the system repository (i.e., `sudo apt install python3`)
 * Windows / Mac: https://www.python.org/downloads/
-* For Linux, Windows, MacOS, Anaconda might be an option: https://www.anaconda.com

 Installing Additional Libraries
 -------------------------------